Highgate tube station: Post-war

 After a temporary closure between October 1951 and January 1952, British Railways (the successor to the LNER) ran the last passenger services between Finsbury Park and Alexandra Palace on 3 July 1954.
 British Railways freight traffic continued to pass through the station until 1964.
 After freight traffic ceased, the line continued to be used for occasional London Underground rolling stock transfers between Highgate depot and the Northern City line, with the stock being pulled over the unelectrified lines by battery locomotives.
 This ceased in 1970, due to the poor condition of some of the intermediate bridges, and the track was lifted through the surface platforms in 1972.

 Completion of the station buildings was delayed for many years.
 Designed by the architect Charles Holden, the pre-war plans included a large entrance building at the top of the hill next to The Woodman public house with a pair of escalators between the entrance and the sub-surface concourse.
 These were to be enclosed in an inclined structure down the side of the cutting parallel with the surface tracks.
 Taking inspiration from the local legend, the building would have been topped by a statue of Dick Whittington and his cat.
 When works were finished in 1957, a single and upwards only escalator was provided to take passengers from the sub-surface ticket hall up to a simple exit at the top of the cutting.

 One of the GNR's station buildings remains on the north side of the surface platforms: it is used as a private residence.
 Much of the route between Finsbury Park and Alexandra Palace now forms part of the Parkland Walk, although this bypasses the station site for safety reasons.

+On 2 May 2023, a fire broke out in the ground-level station.

 Current station

 The current station consists of a central subterranean ticket hall, with escalators leading down to 2 separate 9-car long platforms.
+The stairs to the closed surface platforms have been blocked off from the public areas of the station by a staff room.
 There are 2 entrances to the station: one leading to Priory Gardens on the east and the Archway Road to the south.
 This entrance is directly opposite the Jacksons Lane Arts Centre.
 There is also a one-way escalator leading to a simple exit north of the station.

 Services and connections

 Services

-The station is in Travelcard Zone 3, between Archway and East Finchley stations.
+Highgate station is on the High Barnet branch of the Northern line between East Finchley to the north and Archway to the south.
 Train frequencies vary throughout the day, but generally operate every 3–7 minutes between 06:01 and 01:01 northbound and 05:37 and 00:18 southbound (as of 2015).

 Connections

-As of 2015, London Bus routes 43, 134 and 263 and night bus route N20 serve the station.
+As of 2024, London Bus routes 43, 134, 234 and night bus route N20 serve the station.

 Use in media

-The disused platforms and tunnels have sometimes been used for filming and have appeared in several productions including the feature film Paperhouse, and the television series EastEnders and Waking the Dead.
+The disused platforms and tunnels have sometimes been used for filming.
+They have appeared in several productions, including the feature film Paperhouse and the television series Waking the Dead.